 How Can You Help Mid-America Reach its Endowment Goal?

 Mid-America’s Board of Trustees has established a goal of raising $2 million dollars for the Faculty Endowment.
 By contributing to the development of this endowment you have an opportunity to help Mid-America build a strong foundation both now and into the future.
 To reach her endowment goal, Mid-America will need the participation of many donors both large and small.
 With many participants, this goal is attainable.

 Would you consider a gift that will outlast you and benefit your children and grandchildren?
 Mid-America’s Faculty Endowment is designed to provide a lasting financial benefit.
 Your special gift will benefit Mid-America’s work for many years to come.
 Please prayerfully consider how you might participate in this important ministry.
-If you would like to discuss your participation in building the Faculty Endowment please contact Mid-America’s Director of Development.
+If you would like to discuss your participation in building the Faculty Endowment please contact Mid-America’s Vice President of Advancement at email@example.com.
 If you would like to give to the Faculty Endowment, send your gift to: